gotify/server/CONTRIBUTING.md

  - writing a client (smartphones, Windows, Linux, Browser Add-on, etc.)
  - writing about how you have used gotify for your applications

-Also, after you have finished, consider sumbitting your hard work to the community contributions [repository](https://github.com/gotify/contrib) so that it could benefit more users.
+Also, after you have finished, consider submitting your hard work to the community contributions [repository](https://github.com/gotify/contrib) so that more users can make a use of it.